Contact Us

 Overview

 An active weather pattern brought a clipper system to the north of the Mid-Atlantic on Wednesday and another low-pressure is sliding to the south of the region today with little or no impact.
-A strong Arctic cold front will arrive in the Mid-Atlantic region on Sunday, and it can produce some snow; especially, to the north of the PA/MD border.
-Yet another low-pressure system will push into the Mid-Atlantic region on Monday and - with fresh Arctic air in place - snow is possible; especially, to the south of the PA/MD border.
+A strong Arctic cold front will arrive in the Mid-Atlantic region on Sunday, and it can produce some snow shower activity; especially, to the north of the PA/MD border.
+Weak low-pressure will push into the Mid-Atlantic region on Monday and it could produce some snow with fresh Arctic air in place.
+Yet another low pressure could quickly follow on Monday night and Tuesday with some rain, ice and/or snow possible.
+Once that early week Arctic air mass retreats to the north, a big-time warmup should begin late next week/weekend in the Mid-Atlantic region with a taste of spring on the way.

 Big-time warmup on the way